Do You Forget Faces Easily? You Might Have Prosopagnosia

 How Many People Have Congenital Prosopagnosia?

-I think it's much greater than that, because now that I'm telling people I have this condition, many admit to me that they have some form of it too.
+I think it's much greater 2.5%, because now that I'm telling people I have this condition, many of them admit to me that they have some form of it too.

 They tell me they never understood what their problem was until I brought this up.
 They thought they were just not paying enough attention or that something was wrong with them, but they didn't ever question it with anyone.